Joshua Dobbs: Personal life

 Dobbs is a Christian.
-He has spoken about the most important day in his life by saying, "That’s the day I got baptized and went public with the decision of shedding my old life and putting on the new and starting a relationship with Jesus Christ.
-The day will come that I won't be a part of any football team.
-But the decision I made during my sophomore year in high school — to be a part of Team Jesus — I'll be a part of that team for the rest of my life, and for all eternity."
+He has spoken about the most important day in his life being the day he was baptized while in high school.

 Dobbs is the founder of the ASTROrdinary Dobbs Foundation.

 Dobbs is an advocate for awareness about alopecia, a hair loss condition that personally affects him.

-Dobbs' cousin, Parker Washington, is a wide receiver for the Jaguars.
+Dobbs's cousin, Parker Washington, is a wide receiver for the Jaguars.
 Another cousin, Tyler Tolbert, is a professional baseball player for the Kansas City Royals.

+As a longtime backup quarterback in the NFL, Dobbs appeared in a Progressive Insurance ad campaign featuring other such players.

+In 2024, Dobbs obtained his private pilot license.
+As of 2026, he was working on his instrument rating.